jaekyunglee92/Kaggle-DS-ML-Survey/README.md

 ### Dataset
 The data includes 5 files:
-`Kaggle-Survey-2017-ML-DS.ipynb`: a main Jupyter Notebook file that includes data wrangling, analysis and data visualization.
+- `Kaggle-Survey-2017-ML-DS.ipynb`: a main Jupyter Notebook file that includes data wrangling, analysis and data visualization.
-`schema.csv`: a CSV file with survey schema.
+- `schema.csv`: a CSV file with survey schema.
 This schema includes the questions that correspond to each column name in both the `multipleChoiceResponses.csv` and `freeformResponses.csv`.
-`multipleChoiceResponses.csv`: Respondents' answers to multiple choice and ranking questions.
+- `multipleChoiceResponses.csv`: Respondents' answers to multiple choice and ranking questions.
 These are non-randomized and thus a single row does correspond to all of a single user's answers. -freeformResponses.csv: Respondents' freeform answers to Kaggle's survey questions.
 These responses are randomized within a column, so that reading across a single row does not give a single user's answers.
-`conversionRates.csv`: Currency conversion rates (to USD) as accessed from the R package "quantmod" on September 14, 2017 `RespondentTypeREADME.txt`: This is a schema for decoding the responses in the "Asked" column of the schema.csv file.
+- `conversionRates.csv`: Currency conversion rates (to USD) as accessed from the R package "quantmod" on September 14, 2017
+- `RespondentTypeREADME.txt`: This is a schema for decoding the responses in the "Asked" column of the schema.csv file.

-### Summary of Findings

-### Key Insights for Presentation
 ### Questions:
 1. Python or R?
 2. What data science tools and methods are going be in the limelight?